MS-13: Characteristics

-This cruelty of the distinguished members of the "Maras" or "Mareros" resulted in some being recruited by the Sinaloa Cartel battling against Los Zetas in the Mexican Drug War.
-Their wide-ranging activities have drawn the attention of the FBI and U.S. Immigration and Customs Enforcement, who have initiated wide-scale raids against known and suspected gang members, arresting hundreds across the United States.
+The cruelty of the distinguished members of the Maras or Mareros resulted in some being recruited by the Sinaloa Cartel battling against Los Zetas in the Mexican drug war.
+Their wide-ranging activities have drawn the attention of the Federal Bureau of Investigation (FBI) and U.S. Immigration and Customs Enforcement (ICE), who have initiated wide-scale raids against known and suspected gang members, arresting hundreds across the United States.
 In an interview with Bill Ritter in late 2017, Nassau County, New York District Attorney Madeline Singas, referring to crimes committed by MS-13 gang members, stated: "The crimes that we're talking about are brutal.
 Their weapon of choice is a machete.
 We end up seeing people with injuries that I've never seen before.
 You know, limbs hacked off.
 And that's what the bodies look like that we're recovering.
 So they're brutal.
 They're ruthless, and we're gonna be relentless in our attacks against them."
 The choice of a machete is in contrast to other gangs, which prefer to use guns.
 Officials state the gang has ambitions to become a 'national brand' with an organization to match the Mafia or Mexican drug cartels and estimate its membership has grown by several thousand in the last decade, with a presence in forty states.

-Many Mara Salvatrucha members cover themselves in tattoos, including the face.
+Many Mara Salvatrucha members have tattoos, including facial tattoos.
 Common markings include "MS", "Salvatrucha", the "Devil Horns", and the name of their clique.
 By 2007, the gang was moving away from face tattoos to make it easier to commit crimes without being noticed.
 Members of Mara Salvatrucha, like those of most modern American gangs, utilize a system of hand signs for purposes of identification and communication.
-One of the most commonly displayed is the "devil's head" which forms an 'M' when displayed upside down.
-This hand sign is similar to the symbol commonly displayed by heavy metal musicians and their fans.
-Founders of Mara Salvatrucha adopted the hand sign after attending concerts of heavy metal bands.
+Among the gang's most common hand signs is a gesture in which the extended index fingers of both hands are held in front (or on the sides) of the face, mimicking "Devil horns".
+Another common gesture is similar to the sign of the horns frequently used in rock music, wherein both the index and pinkie fingers are extended and the middle and ring fingers are curled against the palm—the MS-13 version of this gesture is typically characterized by splayed-apart fingers, often with the sign held close to the face (again mimicking "Devil horns").

+Mara Salvatrucha has traditionally consisted of loosely affiliated clandestine cells known as cliques.
 MS-13 gangs in the United States are loosely affiliated with one another and their specific activities are primarily determined by local circumstances.
+Law enforcement officials have reported an increased coordination of criminal activity among the gang's cliques in the Atlanta, Dallas, Los Angeles, Washington, D.C., and New York metropolitan areas.
 In El Salvador, the gang is more centralized and cohesive.
+In 2002, several high-ranking MS-13 members began establishing the Ranfla Nacional, the gang's "command and control structure", which has directed acts of violence and murders in El Salvador and the United States.